sammshen/lm-deepseek-diagnostics/README.md

 (I specifically ran into `DeepseekV2MLAAttention` with deepseek v2 while I think r1 uses `FlashMLAMetadata` which may bypass lmcache and be disguised as flash attention)

 Otherwise, the MMLU benchmarks have no change across usage with or without lmcache as expected.
+Specifically, llama 3.1 8B and deepseek v2 (with MLA DISABLED) were tried and negligible accuracy difference (0.001 both times).

 # Set Up